 There is no account management

 Client-side services don’t collect any user information (no name, no phone, no email, no IP address or physical address).
 There is no ‘file’ on the user and no account to manage.
 Customer support can’t look into wallets or adjust settings, reset passwords, or ‘fix’ balances.
 Since there is no information on users, non-custodial wallets can’t investigate scams or figure out the identity of the phishing address owner.

-However, the fact that no one is managing your account also means that no one can block or freeze the funds, and you don’t need to wait for anyone’s approval on transactions, no matter the amount or the location of the recipient.
-There are no banking holidays or service interruptions, and no one can prevent you from using or withdrawing your funds – no matter what is happening with the stock market or the political environment.
+However, the fact that no one is managing your account also means that no one can block or freeze the assets, and you don’t need to wait for anyone’s approval on transactions, no matter the amount that you are sending or the location of the recipient.
+There are no banking holidays or service interruptions, and no one can prevent you from using or withdrawing your assets – no matter what is happening with the stock market or the political environment.

 Your cryptocurrency is always on the blockchain, while various services and interfaces help you interact with and reassign ownership of it.
 Crypto is never ‘moved’ from one storage place to another.

 What does that mean in practical terms?
-A client-side wallet does not have your funds, can’t use your funds, can’t take your funds and lend to others and then run out when you need to withdraw them.
+A client-side wallet does not have your assets, can’t use them, can’t take your assets and lend to others and then run out when you need to withdraw them.

 Hackers don’t hack client-side wallet companies, because there is nothing to hack: no store of data, no store of currency.
-When hacks happen, it’s by compromising the internet itself (as in a DNS hack), or by getting individual wallet access information right from the user (through unintentional user error).
+When hacks happen, it’s by compromising the internet itself (as in a DNS hack), or by getting individual wallet access information right from the user (through phishing, social engineering, or unintentional user error).

 There is no single point of failure.
-Even if customer service stops responding, the site disappears, and the wallet company goes out of business – as long as you have your access information, you can use it on another interface and your funds are still there, on the blockchain.
+Even if customer service stops responding, the site disappears, and the wallet company goes out of business – as long as you have your access information (your wallet keys), you can use it on another interface and your assetss are still there, on the blockchain.

 Blockchain rules apply